BlaXun/Random-Dungeon-Generator-GMS-2.3/README.md

 * Creates dungeons from user-defined sprites
 * Highly customizable due to the user being able to define chambers by sprites (uses color-coding for recognition)
-* Allows for automatically applying Wall-Metadata around ChamberGround, Hallways and open Conenctors.
+* Allows for automatically applying Wall-Metadata around ChamberGround, Hallways and open Connectors.
 This can be toggled on/off
 * Returns a generic ds_grid with information about the dungeon layout.
 This can be used in ANY Game Maker Studio Project and even outside of such projects

 <h1>Samples</h1>